How to Use Google Analytics with Crazy Egg

 Start with Google Analytics.
 Use your flow visualization reports to look at the common journeys users take from your homepage so you can understand which pages are generating the most click-throughs.
 Once you've identified your most popular pages, you can further dig into your user behavior by looking at the Exit Rate and Time on Page.
 These two attributes will help you understand which content needs to be refreshed or promoted.

 Now that you know where to start, create Snapshots of the pages with the most click-throughs.
-This will provide you with five Snapshot Reports including a Heatmap, Scrollmap, Confetti Report, Overlay Report, and List Report.
-With these reports you can now visually see information like browsing patterns, and even break down your website clicks into various segments.
+This will provide you with five Snapshot Reports including a Heatmap, Scrollmap, Confetti, Overlay, and List Report.
+With these reports, you can now visually see information like browsing patterns, and even break down your website clicks into various segments.

 After you've identified low-hanging fruit or high impact areas of improvement, start planning your A/B test hypotheses.
 Once you've started launching your A/B tests, we'll take care of the rest by carefully monitoring the influence your changes have on your conversion rates.
 You can also set up Snapshots of your A/B tests to get a fuller picture of how people are responding to your updates.